lilprof01/alx-low_level_programming/README.md

-My first C programming language
+this is a readme file for doubly linked lists in C programming